 Change Starts At The Top

-The University of Maryland Center for Environmental Science released the 2020 Chesapeake Bay Report Card, which is an assessment of a number of parameters that are used to indicate the current health of the Chesapeake Bay.
+The University of Maryland Center for Environmental Science released the 2021 Chesapeake Bay Report Card, which is an assessment of a number of parameters that are used to indicate the current health of the Chesapeake Bay.
 The report card compares seven parameters, such as dissolved oxygen, water clarity, and total nitrogen/phosphorus, to goals that have been previously set for attainment.
 These indicators make up the Overall Health Index, which is used to score bay subregions.
-The Chesapeake Bay scored 45% (C Grade) in 2020, which is one percentage point higher than the 2019 report.
+The Chesapeake Bay scored 50% (C+ Grade) in 2021, which is five percentage points higher than the 2020 report.

 The report card also includes a score associated with the watershed.
 This score builds on the aquatic indicators and includes terrestrial and social factors in the score to give a more holistic result.
 A summary of the indicators can be found here.
-The Chesapeake Bay watershed scored a B- Grade.
+The Chesapeake Bay Watershed scored a C+ Grade.
 Bay tributaries were further broken down into upper, middle, and lower sections and received a score.
-The Upper James River received the second highest score, a B+ Grade, for these 23 different watershed regions.
-The Upper James' Total Nitrogen score was the best of any region.
+The Upper James River received the highest score, a B- Grade, for these 23 different watershed regions.
 A breakdown of the Upper James' score is shown in the figure to the right.

 The score for the Upper James watershed should make regional stakeholders proud.
 It shows the area is committed to the preservation and conservation of its natural resources.
 There is still room for improvement with the region's score.
 Best Management Practices (BMPs) are a way to continue to help reduce pollution loads into the James River and ultimately the Chesapeake Bay.
 There are a variety of different practices that can be used in an urban, agricultural, or residential setting.
 BMPs can be as simple as installing a rain barrel in your backyard, but they also address complex pollution issues like stormwater runoff from urban surfaces.
 To learn more about the different types of BMPs and how they work, take a look at the examples under the BMPs tab.
 There are also links to various funding sources to help get your project started.